Information for employers

 To employ an apprentice or trainee you must be a registered employer.
 This means that you must be registered with the South Australian Skills Commission.

-A step-by-step guide on how to employ an apprentice or trainee is available:
+Step-by-step guide for employers hiring an apprentice or trainee in South Australia is available:

 Need assistance?
 We can provide you with information about: